RahulBhalley/progressive-growing-of-gans.pytorch/README.md

 ### GPU Note

-Make sure your machine has CUDA enabled GPU(s).
+Make sure your machine has CUDA enabled GPU(s) if you want to train on GPUs.
+Change the `--n_gpu` flag to positive integral value <= available number of GPUs.

 ### Related Links